GosuKitten/StardewValley_BirthdayMail/README.md

 Sourse code is provided, with the entire Visual Studio solution included for easy use, if anyone desides to edit anything.

+# Issues/Bugs:
-# All known issues have been solved
+All know issues and bugs have been fixed

 # Versions:
 1.0.0: